jysunhy/disl-android/doc/src-reading/dalvik_source.md

 	vm/DvmDex.cpp dvmDexFileOpenFromFd

 	libdex/DexFile.cpp dexFileParse
-		1. Only the application is loaded via this function
-		2. the input are odex files loaded in the memory
+		. the input are odex files loaded in the memory

 ###libdex folder